 The dove, since Noah’s time an authority on the matter, thought about the story for awhile, and finally said to herself, “Perhaps there is only one person’s voice lacking for peace to come to the world.”

 — from Also Sprach der Marabu – Neue Fabeln2by Kurt Kauter (1913-2002)

 - Climate Change: A Brief History of the Last 50 Million Years.
 It’s available on amazon.com.

-- “Also Sprach der Marabu,” from Neue Fabeln, published in German, 1973.
-This popular translation is from Synchronicity: The Inner Path of Leadership, by Joseph Jaworski.
-In the epilogue of that work, Jaworski quotes the story, having seen it as part of a videotaped documentary presented by the daughter of an Auschwitz survivor.
-In English, a Marabu is a marabou, a kind of stork: in this version, the dove.
+- “Also Sprach der Marabu – Neue Fabeln by Kurt Kauter, published in German, 1973.
+English translation from Synchronicity: The Inner Path of Leadership, by Joseph Jaworski, 2011.
+Jaworski quotes the story in the epilogue of that work, having seen it as part of a videotaped documentary presented by the daughter of an Auschwitz survivor.